Netsmart Technologies: Second private equity buyout

+As a consequence of the management change, Netsmart Technologies relocated its headquarters in that year to Overland Park, Kansas.
+Many of the company's management functions were moved there, while many development, sales, and legal functions remained in the office in Great River.
+They constructed a "Solutionarium" with an IMAX-like experience in the headquarters facility to foster collaboration with their customers.

 By 2011, there were some 18,000 clients using Netsmart Technologies products or services.
 The company had 600 employees and revenues of $110 million.
+Netsmart continued to engage in acquisitions and form alliances, including some in 2012 towards offering cloud services and data mining for behavioral health providers.

 Acquired by Allscripts and private equity

 In March 2016, Netsmart was bought by a joint venture of GI Partners and Allscripts for $950 million.
 As part of the arrangement, Allscripts assigned one of its businesses, that dealing with home care, to Netsmart.

 In October 2016, Netsmart acquired HealthMEDX, based in Ozark, Missouri, developers of a long-term care electronic health record product.

 Fourth private equity buyout

 Two years later after gaining it, Allscripts decided to sell its share of Netsmart.
 The sale was made to two private equity firms, the aforeinvolved GI Partners as well as TA Associates.
+The motivation of Allscripts was to realize a profit from the two years' involvement and benefit its own balance sheet accordingly.

 Acquisitions and divestments

 In May 2019, the company acquired McBee, a 250-employee health care consulting firm based in Wayne, Pennsylvania.

 In June 2020, Netsmart acquired Quality In Real Time (QIRT), a healthcare IT company based in New York.

-In April 2022, Netsmart announced that they acquired TheraOffice (formerly Hands On Technology Inc.), a SaaS company based out of the greater Chicago area in Illinois.
-TheraOffice produced an EMR and whole-practice management suite for physical therapy and rehabilitation practices.
+In April 2022, Netsmart announced that they acquired TheraOffice (formerly Hands On Technology Inc.), a software-as-a-service company based out of the greater Chicago area in Illinois.
+TheraOffice produced an electronic medical records and whole-practice management suite for physical therapy and rehabilitation practices.

 In October 2023, Netsmart acquired Netalytics, a U.S. software firm specializing in addiction treatment solutions.
 This acquisition included the addition of Methasoft to Netsmart's portfolio, a software solution used by many federally-approved Opiate Treatment Programs.